VladPetrariu/WhatsTheScore-Preview/README.md

 | Ascendant | 1800–1899 | 1900–1999 | 2000–2099 |
 | Immortal | 2100–2199 | 2200–2299 | 2300+ |

 Points can go negative.
-You'll still display as Iron 1, but you have to climb back above 0 before the system will rank you up. **Immortal 3 has no ceiling** — it's the bragging-rights tier.
+You'll still display as Iron 1, but you have to climb back above 0 before the system will rank you up. **Immortal 3 has no ceiling**, it's the bragging-rights tier.

 > Deep dive (point systems, math, edge cases) in [`docs/RANKING_SYSTEM.md`](docs/RANKING_SYSTEM.md).